aria-ml/dataeval/BRANCHING.md

 - **Solution**: Add the appropriate label based on the change type

-**Issue**: Cherry-pick MR has conflicts
+**Issue**: Cherry-pick has conflicts

-- **Solution**: Manually resolve conflicts in the cherry-pick branch, or create a new fix MR directly on the release branch
+- **Solution**: Resolve conflicts locally on the `cherry-pick/fix-to-X-X` branch before pushing, or skip the cherry-pick and open a new fix MR directly against the release branch

 **Issue**: Wrong version number generated

 - **Solution**: Check that MRs have correct labels; re-run release with corrections if needed

-**Issue**: Release branch not receiving cherry-picks
+**Issue**: Fix on `main` didn't reach a release branch

-- **Solution**: Verify the branch follows `release/vX.X` naming pattern and exists in the repository
+- **Solution**: Cherry-picks are manual.
+Open a cherry-pick MR targeting `release/vX.X` yourself — nothing will do it automatically.

 **Issue**: Patch release fails validation